Azerbaijan–Ukraine relations: Economic relations

+Imports and exports

 Military cooperation

+Ukraine is, after Turkey and Israel, one of the main military partners of Azerbaijan.
+Azeri officers are trained in Ukrainian military academies, and various technical assistance is supplied by Ukraine.
 In 2006, Ukraine had sold 48 T-72AG to Azerbaijan.
 In 2009, Ukraine supplied to Azerbaijan, 29 BTR-70, 29 units of 122-millimeter self-propelled howitzers 2S1 Pink and 6 units of 152-millimeter self-propelled howitzers 2S3 Acacia a combat trainer MiG-29UB, 11 Mi-24.
-In 2010, Ukraine has been sold to Azerbaijan a 71 BTR-70, 7 self-propelled artillery "Carnation" 2S1 122 mm, 1 Mi-24P, a managed anti-missile complex, and 3,000 rifles and pistols.
+In 2010, Ukraine sold to Azerbaijan a 71 BTR-70, 7 self-propelled artillery "Carnation" 2S1 122 mm, 1 Mi-24P, a managed anti-missile complex, and 3,000 rifles and pistols.
 Ukraine remains as one of the main military partners of Azerbaijan.

 One month before the 2022 Russian invasion of Ukraine, Azerbaijan transferred three MiG-29 to a Ukrainian facility for repairs.

 Cultural relations

 Since 1998, Ukrainian has been taught in Baku Slavic University and the Ukrainian sector opened afterward.
 In 2001 in Kyiv, the Heydar Aliyev Social and Political Science Institutes was opened.
 Since 1978 a library named Samed Vurgun is active in Ukraine.
 At the same year, a short documentary called Azerbaijani days in Ukraine released and year after From the eyes of the friends documentary was shot which was about the Ukrainian culture days in Azerbaijan.
 Monument of Taras Shevchenko was opened in Azerbaijan in 2008.

+In 2000 there were about 32,000 Ukrainians that lived in Azerbaijan, and over 45,000 Azerbaijanis that lived in Ukraine.
+Azerbaijan recognizes the Holodomor as a genocide.